marcelinollano/energymonitor/README.md

 ## Energy Monitor

 I wanted to make a project with as much hype as possible.
 Hold your horses, this project features: An [Arduino](http://arduino.cc), a [Raspberry Pi](http://raspberrypi.org), a Rails API and client with server push through [Faye](http://faye.jcoglan.com), responsive layout using [Bootstrap](http://getbootstrap.com) and an iOS mobile app.
-I wanted to use [Node.js](http://nodejs.org) and put a map in there but I ran out of time.
-For the next time.
+I wanted to use [Node.js](http://nodejs.org), [Go](http://golang.org) and put a map in there, but I ran out of time.
+Maybe next time.

 The idea was to prototype as fast as I could a proof of concept of an Internet connected device.
 I chose to do an energy monitor.
 The idea is pretty simple: I have a thingy at home that consumes energy, I want to send how much energy consumes to a central webapp through an API.
 This API will be consumed by the iOS app and I will also have a responsive web version.